 This may be the most critical component of a swine building since corrosion can create conditions that increase the risk of fire and electrical shock.
 Electrical materials installed inside a swine building should be designed for damp or wet locations.
 Thin-wall metal conduit has a short life and should not be used.
 Fittings, outlet boxes and switches not designed for waterproof locations may create an unsafe condition after several years.
 If conduit is used, it should be plastic.
 Type UF cable with waterproof fittings is another option.
 If at all possible, locate the entrance box in a dry annex of the office room to avoid rapid corrosion.
 Only surface-mount boxes should be used, especially on outside walls.
+See PIH-110, Electrical Wiring for Swine Buildings.
 In cold climates, problems can be reduced if all conduit is installed within the warm part of the building.
 When conduit extends from the warm building up into the cold loft or attic, condensation can occur and the resulting moisture can move back to a fitting and cause corrosion or electrical faults.
-If a pressure ventilation system is used, be sure that no moist, corrosive air can be pushed into electrishould be installed in accordance with the National Electrical Code.
-Check with your electrician or power supplier.
+If a positive pressure ventilation system is used, be sure that no moist, corrosive air can be pushed into electrical boxes.

 As noted in the discussion on plumbing, grounding of all electrical equipment is a MUST.
 This applies to all switches, receptacles and appliances since wet floors increase the continual threat of shock and possible electrocution of both personnel and animals.
-All electrical equipment and wiring
+All electrical equipment and wiring should be installed in accordance with the National Electrical Code.
+Check with your electrician or power supplier.